About Pre-Need Planning

-An old expression says, “It’s your funeral”—and that is exactly true.
+An old expression says, “It’s your funeral” — and that is exactly true.
 One of the beauties of pre-need planning, therefore, is that you can remain independent and “in charge,” so to speak, even after you’ve gone.

 You should not be embarrassed or reticent about making arrangements to have things just as you would like them, to select what you want, and to have your final farewell be a reflection of the way you have lived your life.
 Whether you like jazz, swing, or even classic rock, there’s nothing to say that the music at your services can’t be something lively.

 But to make this happen, you must make your desires known and work towards implementing them ahead of time.
-And as simplistic as it sounds, you must make plans now or run the risk of having time pass you by.

 What are the most important things to consider in the pre-need planning process?

-There are a number of factors to consider, but most important in most cases, are the selection of a final resting place, and a funeral home.
+There are a number of factors to consider, but most important in most cases are the selection of a final resting place and a funeral home.
 Your choice of cemetery is especially important, because it is, after all, your permanent resting place.
 A cemetery is “forever.”
 Being very circumspect in your selection, therefore, is of primary importance.

-Funeral homes offer a wide range of services and facilities—as well as price structures.
+Funeral homes offer a wide range of services and facilities as well as price structures.
 Services range from special transportation for guests to personalized funerals to reflect the unique hobbies or interests of the deceased.

 Cemeteries also have varying price structures and varying degrees of services.
-Anyone going through the pre-need planning process should make a point of visiting various burial places … strolling around … and visiting the cemetery office to see what kinds of facilities are available.
+Anyone going through the pre-need planning process should make a point of visiting various burial places, strolling around, and visiting the cemetery office to see what kinds of facilities are available.
 Cemetery personnel are accustomed to getting requests for tours, and can offer what may be a surprising number of options for repose.
 Don’t be hesitant to ask questions.

 How do you make sure pre-need planning wishes are carried out?

-Tell family and friends what your intentions are—exactly.
+Tell family and friends what your intentions are — exactly.
 But more importantly, make the arrangements in advance, and keep a clear list of what you’ve been able to set up and with whom and where the arrangements were made.
 Write down your wishes, along with the details of your plans, in a “letter of instruction” and make several copies.
 Put a copy in with your other important papers where survivors can find it immediately (not hidden away in a safety deposit box, for example).
 Make sure to let at least one family member or legal representative know where to find these documents.
 You could also make sure they have a copy for their records.

 What exactly should a “letter of instruction” contain?

-You’ll want to put all your wishes in writing—along with the “reasons why,” which can be helpful.
+You’ll want to put all your wishes in writing — along with the “reasons why,” which can be helpful.
 If you’re able to take care of major portions of the arrangements ahead of time, write down the factors that prompted your decisions.
 Let your survivors know what you had in mind.
 For example, if you’ve chosen to be buried close to a stand of trees because you’ve always enjoyed walking in the woods, say so.

 How do you choose a funeral home?